spacelift-io/user-documentation/docs/concepts/policy/README.md

 ## Testing policies

-{% hint style="info" %}
+!!! info
     In the examples for each type of policy we invite you to play around with the policy and its input [in the Rego playground](https://play.openpolicyagent.org).
 While certainly useful, we won't consider it proper unit testing.
-{% endhint %}

 The whole point of policy-as-code is being able to handle it as code, which involves everyone's favorite bit - testing.
 Testing policies is crucial because you don't want them accidentally allow the wrong crowd to do the wrong things.&#x20;